Hamiltonian Cycles on Ammann-Beenker Tilings: Background

 \subsection{Ammann Beenker Tilings}

 The quasicrystal stuctures represented by the Ammann-Beenker tilings lack the translation symmetry of periodic graphs and accordingly, mathematical results in the thermodynamic limit are more challenging to obtain.
 However, the translation symmetry of ordinary crystals is replaced by a \emph{discrete scale symmetry} which underlies the unique features of quasicrystal systems.
-This symmetry is the reason why quasicrystals, like periodic crystals, display forms of long range atomic order, not present in purely random graphs.

 We will first describe the construction of the AB tilings in the thermodynamic limit~\cite{baake2013aperiodic}, and then discuss the scale symmetry of the tilings, which is central to our proof of Hamiltonian cycles.